alexliao95311/menu-catalog/README.md

 - Integration with delivery platforms.
 - Voice-assisted menu navigation for accessibility.
 - In-app ordering and payments.
+- Customer Profiles: Allow customers to create profiles where they can save favorite menu items, dietary restrictions, or preferred languages for a personalized experience.

 ## Contribution
 Feel free to contribute by submitting issues, feature requests, or pull requests.